Warpcon

 Warpcon is an annual wargaming and roleplaying convention held at University College Cork (UCC) in Cork, Ireland.
-As of 2010, the organiser's reportedly described it as "Europe's largest student-run gaming convention".
+As of 2010, the organisers reportedly described it as "Europe's largest student-run gaming convention".
 Beginning in 1990, it is run annually over a single weekend in January.
 Run by UCC's Wargaming And RolePlaying Society (WARPS), games played at Warpcon include role-playing games (RPGs) from several systems, collectible card games (CCGs), live action role-playing games (LARPs) and tabletop wargames.
 The 20th anniversary event, in 2010, reportedly hosted approximately 700 attendees.

 History

 First held in 1990/1991, the inaugural event was attended by 40 people in a single-room venue, growing to approximately 650 people by the time of the 2009 convention.

 In 2006, the Diana Jones Award for Excellence in Gaming was awarded to "Irish Game Convention Charity Auctions", including Gaelcon and Warpcon.